-Stonehouse Financial Services Pty Ltd (Stonehouse) abides by the Australian Privacy Principles (APP’s) established as part of the Privacy Act 1988 which cover the collection, use, disclosure and storage of personal information.
+Stonehouse Financial Partners Pty Ltd (Stonehouse) abides by the Australian Privacy Principles (APP’s) established as part of the Privacy Act 1988 which cover the collection, use, disclosure and storage of personal information.

 The ability for Stonehouse to provide you with comprehensive financial advice and service is dependent on us obtaining certain personal information about you, including: